No doubt you will have heard all about Birmingham on social media and from your out-of-town friends.

 Nothing ever goes on in Birmingham.

-There are never any fun events.
+We never have fun.
 It’s all just doom and gloom.

 And festivals, we don’t do them.
 Ok?

-Seriously, the musical heritage of this city sucks.
+The musical heritage of this city really sucks.

 Fine dining?
 It’s all just greasy takeaway joints here.